100 meter data-dash

 The third generation of this digital display transfer technology opens up a new chapter in the Smart Display Link success story, offering both added functionality and considerably simplified handling.
 Upgrading from SDL to SDL3 can pay off starting at cable lengths as short as 10 to 15 meters.
 Like SDL, SDL3 transfers not only display data, but also the communication channels for the touch screen, LEDs and keys as well as service data such as the backlight brightness setting.
 In addition, thanks to the increased bandwidth of the integrated USB connection, SDL3 now also transfers USB 2.0 data.
 This allows operators to transfer recipe data from the panel to the industrial PC much more quickly.

 Not only does SDL3 transfer all communication data between the industrial PC and the Automation Panel using a single cable; it can also handle the power supply for the panel.
 This is done using an SDL3 Converter connected between the PC and the panel.
 This type of cabling is ideal when only supplying the panel and its membrane keys and LEDs.
 Particularly when installing panels on swing arm systems, cabling is considerably simplified by using a single cable without the additional 24 VDC connection.
-If additional mechanical switching elements such as hard-wired pushbuttons, key switches and E-stop buttons are also present and there is already a 24 VDC supply on the panel, an Automation PC 910 with integrated SDL3 transmitter may be a well-suited option.
+If additional mechanical switching elements such as hard-wired pushbuttons, key switches and emergency stop buttons are also present and there is already a 24 VDC supply on the panel, an Automation PC 910 with integrated SDL3 transmitter may be a well-suited option.

 10-year backward compatibility

 The transmitter can be integrated as an option with the new Automation PC 910.
 All other Automation PCs can establish a connection via SDL3 using the external converter.
 Like B&R's panels themselves, SDL3 technology is also modularly designed.
 This allows all previously delivered Automation Panels to be connected via SDL3 using a corresponding display link module.
 Software adjustments are not necessary, even for 10 year old panels.
 Assembly is very simple and can be done on-site.
 Panel PCs and Automation Panels can of course also be connected via SDL3.
-The type of touch technology being used doesn't matter; SDL3 supports both projected capacitive multi-touch panels and analog resistive touch screens.
+The type of touch technology being used does not matter; SDL3 supports both projected capacitive multi-touch panels and analog resistive touch screens.
 This is a significant difference to the extenders currently available on the market, which only transfer display and USB data.